laplcebeltrami/BMI768/README.md

 ## Textbooks

 There is no required textbook.
 Lecture slides, additional notes, computer codes will be provided before each lecture through github.
-Each lecture will accompany detailed computer demonstration showing how each methods works.
+Each lecture will accompany detailed computer demonstration showing how each method works.
 Parts of lectures will be based on the following three text books written by the instructor:

 Computational Neuroanatomy: The Methods, 2012 World Scientific Publishing